m-a-r-c-e-l-i-n-o/es6-global-parser/README.md

 # ES6 Global Parser
-Extracts all named imports, exports, and constants in the main execution context from a valid ES6 module file.
+Extracts all global imports, exports, and constants in the main execution context from a valid ES6 module file.
 It uses [Espree 3+](https://github.com/eslint/espree) to reliably parse the file.

 ## Installation
 ```bash